Your GA4 Data Disappears After 14 Months. Here's What Google Won't Tell You.

 Can I keep GA4 data forever?

 Not inside GA4.
-The maximum in-platform retention is 14 months (free) or 50 months (360).
-To keep raw event data indefinitely, export to BigQuery.
-For a simpler approach, use an analytics tool that offers unlimited retention by default.
+The most it holds is 14 months on free or 50 months on 360.
+To keep raw event data for good, you export to BigQuery and take on the SQL.
+Or you run an analytics tool that gives you unlimited retention by default and skip all of it.

 David Karpik